 Browse our recent publications, including reports, briefs, submissions to government, and other materials.

 Use the search criteria to filter by topic, date, author and/or keywords.

-On February 8, 2018, the federal government tabled Bill C-69, which included a proposal to replace the current Canadian Environmental Assessment Act, 2012 with the new Impact Assessment Act (IAA).
+On February 8, 2018, the federal government tabled Bill C-69, which included a proposal to replace the Canadian Environmental Assessment Act, 2012 with the new Impact Assessment Act (IAA).